Killing of Brenda Schaefer: Aftermath

+Perjury trials

 On October 1, 1992, a carpetlayer working in Ignatow's old house, which had been sold to fund his defense, pulled up a length of carpet in a hallway.
 Under it he found a floor vent containing a plastic bag, taped to hold it inside the vent.
 Inside the bag was the jewelry Schaefer had taken with her on the night of her disappearance, and three rolls of undeveloped film.
 When developed, the film showed Ignatow torturing and raping Schaefer, just as Shore had described.
 Ignatow's face was not in the pictures, but body hair patterns and moles matched him perfectly.

 Ignatow faced federal charges for perjury and lying to the FBI, based on his grand jury testimony.
 Knowing that he could not be retried for the murder because of double jeopardy, Ignatow confessed in court at his perjury trial.
 He turned to Schaefer's brothers in court and said he had killed her, but claimed that she had died peacefully.
 In October 1992, Ignatow pleaded guilty.
-He'd faced a maximum of 15 years in prison, albeit his agreement called for a term ranging from 8 to 10 years.
+He faced a maximum of 15 years in prison, albeit his agreement called for a term ranging from 8 to 10 years.
 Ignatow was sentenced to eight years and one month in prison.

 On October 23, 1997, Ignatow was indicted on state perjury charges.
 He was released from federal prison on October 31, 1997.
 The state later prosecuted him on perjury charges for testimony he gave in a case against Schaefer's employer, Dr. William Spalding, for threatening to kill Ignatow if he did not reveal where Schaefer was.
 Spalding had been convicted of terroristic threatening and fined $300 after Ignatow falsely proclaimed that he and Schaefer had parted on good terms.
 He was sentenced to nine years in prison for perjury as a second degree persistent felony offender in January 2002.
-Ignatow's sentence was reduced for time served, and after five years, he was released for a second time in December 2006.
-He returned to Louisville, living in a home four miles from the house where he murdered Schaefer.

-Author Bob Hill wrote a book on the case called Double Jeopardy, which became a bestseller and provoked widespread interest in the case.
-MSNBC and CourtTV also produced television documentaries on the case.
+Ignatow's sentence was reduced for time served.